Nathanpmyoung/nathanpmyoung.github.io/pages/If.md

 - by [[Rudyard Kipling]]
-- *If you can keep your head when all about you*
+- _If you can keep your head when all about you_
-  *Are losing theirs and blaming it on you*
+  _Are losing theirs and blaming it on you_
 	- So far so good
-- *If you can trust yourself when all men doubt you,* *But make allowance for their doubting too;*
+- _If you can trust yourself when all men doubt you,_ _But make allowance for their doubting too;_
 	- This pair is bang on.
 I want to be well calibrated in how seriously I take others doubting.
-- *If you can wait and not be tired by waiting,*
+- _If you can wait and not be tired by waiting,_
-  *Or being lied about, don’t deal in lies,*
+  _Or being lied about, don’t deal in lies,_
 	- The line above is sort of a game theory question.
 Is it ever warranted to lie about those who lie about you?
 I guess so.
 Lying seems comparable to hitting, and it's sometimes acceptable to hit those who hit you.
-- *Or being hated, don’t give way to hating,*
+- _Or being hated, don’t give way to hating,_
 	- This one seems less symmetric, since hate can ruin me.
-- *And yet don’t look too good, nor talk too wise:*
+- _And yet don’t look too good, nor talk too wise:_

-  *If you can dream—and not make dreams your master;
+  _If you can dream—and not make dreams your master;
-  If you can think—and not make thoughts your aim;*
+  If you can think—and not make thoughts your aim;_
 	- I love this pair.
 Gets to the heart of something.
 Thinking is useful but it's not the point.
 Very "void"-y from [[12 virtues of rationality]] - if I point to the thing we're aiming at you'll hear it wrong and then miss it.
-- *If you can meet with Triumph and Disaster*
+- _If you can meet with Triumph and Disaster_
-  *And treat those two impostors just the same;*
+  _And treat those two impostors just the same;_
 	- Here I begin to break with the poem.
 No, triumph is good actually.
 I like stoicism, but I think even stoics usually want joy and success.
-- *If you can bear to hear the truth you’ve spoken* *Twisted by knaves to make a trap for fools,*
+- _If you can bear to hear the truth you’ve spoken_ _Twisted by knaves to make a trap for fools,_
-  *Or watch the things you gave your life to, broken,* *And stoop and build ’em up with worn-out tools:*
+  _Or watch the things you gave your life to, broken,_ _And stoop and build ’em up with worn-out tools:_

-  *If you can make one heap of all your winnings
+  _If you can make one heap of all your winnings_
-  And risk it on one turn of pitch-and-toss,*
+  _And risk it on one turn of pitch-and-toss,_
 	- Very [[SBF]].
 This one seems most of the mark.
 No. Do not do this, son.
 First of all the [[Expected Value]] is the same (or in a casino less), so you have better trades.
 Secondly, this is a quick way go bankrupt a lot of the time.
 I think
-- And lose, and start again at your beginnings
+- _And lose, and start again at your beginnings_
-  And never breathe a word about your loss;
+  _And never breathe a word about your loss;_
-  If you can force your heart and nerve and sinew
-  To serve your turn long after they are gone,
+  _If you can force your heart and nerve and sinew_ _To serve your turn long after they are gone,_
-  And so hold on when there is nothing in you
-  Except the Will which says to them: ‘Hold on!’
+  _And so hold on when there is nothing in you_ _Except the Will which says to them: ‘Hold on!’_

-  If you can talk with crowds and keep your virtue,
-  Or walk with Kings—nor lose the common touch,
+  _If you can talk with crowds and keep your virtue,_ _Or walk with Kings—nor lose the common touch,_
-  If neither foes nor loving friends can hurt you,
-  If all men count with you, but none too much;
+  _If neither foes nor loving friends can hurt you,_ _If all men count with you, but none too much;_
-  If you can fill the unforgiving minute
+  _If you can fill the unforgiving minute_
-  With sixty seconds’ worth of distance run,
+  _With sixty seconds’ worth of distance run,_
-  Yours is the Earth and everything that’s in it,
-  And—which is more—you’ll be a Man, my son!
+  _Yours is the Earth and everything that’s in it,_ _And—which is more—you’ll be a Man, my son!_
--
+- My version:
-- If you can keep your head when all about you
+- _If you can keep your head when all about you_
    Are losing theirs and blaming it on you,
-  If you can trust yourself when all men doubt you,
-      But make allowance for their doubting too;
+  If you can trust yourself when all men doubt you, But make allowance for their doubting too;
   If you can wait and not be tired by waiting,
-      Or being lied about, don’t deal in lies,
+  Or being lied about, don't match their sin,
   Or being hated, don’t give way to hating,
-      And yet don't [don't be so weak as to never push back]:
+  But don't be so weak as to never win;

   If you can dream—and not make dreams your master;
    If you can think—and not make thoughts your aim;
   If you can meet with Triumph and Disaster
-      And in both cases rise to face the day;
+  And on the morrow greet the day the same;
-  If you can bear to hear the truth you’ve spoken
-      Twisted by knaves to make a trap for fools,
+  If you can bear to hear the truth you’ve spoken Twisted by knaves to make a trap for fools,
-  Or watch the things you gave your life to, broken,
-      And stoop and build ’em up with worn-out tools:
+  Or watch the things you gave your life to, broken, And stoop and build ’em up with worn-out tools:

-  If you can grow from meagre beginnings
+  If you can grow a pile from small beginnings,
-      Amass a pile from  of pitch-and-toss,
+  Taking chances when they may arise;
-  And lose, and start again at your beginnings
-      And only speak to learn about your loss;
+  And lose, and start anew, with shortened innings, And only speak to learn if it was wise;
-  If you can force your heart and nerve and sinew
+  If you can drive your heart and nerve and sinew
-      To serve your turn long after they are gone,
+  To serve your goals in moments you endorse,
   And so hold on when there is nothing in you
-      Except the Will which says to them: ‘Hold on!’
+  Except the Will which cries to hold its course.

   If you can talk with crowds and keep your virtue,
    Or walk with Kings—nor lose the common touch,
-  If neither foes nor loving friends can hurt you,
+  If sanity won't, under strain, desert you,
-      If all men count with you, but none too much;
+  If all facts count with you, but none too much;
   If you can fill the unforgiving minute
   With sixty seconds’ worth of distance run,
   Yours is the Earth and everything that’s in it,
    And—which is more—you’ll be a Man, my son!